Aerox1337/code_with_aerox/README.md

 I code HTML//CSS files.
-The file is not copyright ✅
+Files are not copyrighted ✅